davenaugler/Unit_15_Spring_MVC/README.md

 `spring.thymeleaf.prefix=file:src/main/resources/templates/`
 - Completed the MVC (Model View Controller) pieces

 ## 03 - PostMapping with a Regular Controller
+- The domain package represents content that'll be going to the database
+- Difference between domain package and dto package
+- domain objects get stored in a database and retrieved from a database
+- dto is an object that's not persisted from a database.
+It's just used to transfer data from one place to another through an API

 ## 04 - Using Thymeleaf Fields